 The costume should be loose enough so that it’s comfortable, yet not so loose that it’s flapping or hanging off your dog.
 If too loose, one leg could get caught in the costume while your dog is walking and he could panic.

-My dogs each weigh between 45 and 50 pounds.
-I have found that very few commercial dog costumes fit them well.
-So I usually get children’s costumes and adapt them for my dogs.
+Very few commercial dog costumes fit medium to larger dogs well.
+Children’s costumes can easily be adapted to fit your fur-baby.
 Pant legs can be trimmed down for the dog’s back legs as can the arms of costumes for the dog’s front legs.
-If a shirt is supposed to Velcro™, snap or button up the front, I’ll reverse it so that it's on the dog’s back.
+If a shirt is supposed to Velcro™, snap, or button up the front, it can be reversed so that it's on the dog’s back.
 With a little practice, this really isn’t very difficult at all.

 Introduce the Costume